 Month to Month

-It is not unusual for your merchant account provider to charge a monthly fee to help maintain the merchant account.
+It is not unusual for your merchant account provider to charge a small monthly fee to help maintain the merchant account.
 These fees average between $20 – $50 per month.
 However we can make special arrangements where you don’t have to pay a monthly fee.